About WaterMarks

 Our History

-WaterMarks: An Atlas of Water for the City of Milwaukee started as a vision by New York City artist Mary Miss to develop a citywide network for participatory engagement, to help us all to share the significance of water in our everyday lives.
+WaterMarks: An Atlas of Water for the City of Milwaukee started by renowned artist Mary Miss to develop a citywide network for participatory engagement, to help us all to share the significance of water in our everyday lives.

 Walks/Workshops